department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model.md

 ## Second Topic: [Getting Benefits/Eligibility] - 10 minutes

-- How did you determine what health benefits you could get when you recently applied?
+- How did you determine what health benefits you could get when you recently applied or were seen for care?
 - Did anyone help you figure out what you qualify for and what your benefits included?
 - Would you rather do the research yourself or be told what you qualify for?
 - Did you want to only get care for one specific health concern, or were you interested in getting full health care coverage?